OpenSILEX/opensilex-ws-client-R/README.md

 You can also download a tar.gz archive of "[1.1.0](https://github.com/OpenSILEX/opensilex-ws-client-r/tree/1.1.0") version and install it with _install_packages()_.

+This package use [Semantic Versioning Specification](https://semver.org/) for versionning tags.

 ## Usage

 Once the package is installed on your computer, it can be loaded into a R session: